eclipse-openj9/openj9/doc/compiler/jitserver/Build.md

 See https://www.eclipse.org/openj9/oj9_build.html for more detail.
 The only difference is you need to check out the JITServer code instead of upstream OpenJ9.

 ## JIT

+If you already have an SDK enabled with JITServer and just want to rebuild the JIT library, then **`export JITSERVER_SUPPORT=1` needs to be added to the build environment**.

 ```
 export JAVA_HOME=/your/sdk